Arc'teryx Konseal FL - Women's Review

-The Konseal, we're sad to say, is not that comfortable.
-The tongue is thin and considerably less cushy than some of its competitors, such as the La Sportiva Boulder X. We also found the material to be less breathable than some of the mesh products we tested.
+The Konseal, we're sad to say, is just not that comfortable.
+The tongue is thin and considerably less cushy than some of its competitors, which we really longed for on long approaches and descents.
+We also found the material to be less breathable than some of the mesh products we tested.
 Most importantly, the Konseal is incredibly stiff.
 It took a long time to break these shoes in, and even then, the tops of the shoes would struggle to bend and move with us, putting uncomfortable pressure on the tops of our feet.
 Despite the fleece lining, our feet were killing us after hiking down a steep descent gully because the shoes would just not move.

 Because approach shoes are, as the name implies, designed for the approach, they need to be able to hike comfortably no matter the distance.
 The "support" metric evaluates each shoe's ability to keep our feet happy for the long haul by focusing mostly on the bottom and sides of each shoe.

 The Konseal has a few things going for it in this category, but overall it falls short of its competitors.
 The sole is incredibly stiff, and while this makes for precise edging on technical terrain, it doesn't bend with our foot, making it uncomfortable for long hikes.
-We aren't looking for the most flexible shoe, like the Evolv Cruzer Psyche, that provides no support at all; instead, our favorite shoes were stiff enough to keep us secure on rocky terrain but flexible enough to keep our feet happy mile after mile.
+On the other end of the spectrum, we tested some really flexible shoes that provide no support at all.
+After weeks of testing, our favorite shoes were the ones that were stiff enough to keep us secure on rocky terrain but flexible enough to keep our feet happy mile after mile.

 Weight is a complicated category and not one that applies directly to every approach shoe wearer.
 Lighter shoes are generally less supportive and comfortable because they lack cushy materials and burly soles.
 So depending on what type of climbing adventures you partake in most, the weight of a shoe could be of more or less important to you.

-At 9.9 ounces per shoe, the Konseal SL is one of the lightest products that we tested.
-The lightweight design makes this an excellent product for carrying on multi-pitch routes since the pair will be much less noticeable in your pack or clipped to your harness; sturdy rear clip-in loops support this claim.
-The shoes are narrow as well, making it much easier to stuff them into a pack than bulkier models like the Boulder X.
+At 19.8 ounces per pair, the Konseal FL is one of the lightest products that we tested.
+The lightweight design makes this an excellent product for carrying on multi-pitch routes since the shoes will be much less noticeable in your pack or clipped to your harness; sturdy rear clip-in loops support this claim.
+The shoes are narrow as well, making it much easier to stuff them into a pack.

 The Arc'teryx Konseal FL is not our favorite approach shoe, but it's certainly not the worst.
 It has a superb technical climbing ability and a very low weight, but our testing team agreed that the average climber needs a shoe with more focus on hiking.
 Lacking in comfort and support, the Konseal fell behind in the competition.